wyfo/apischema/docs/conversions.md

 ### Bypass registered conversion

-Dynamic conversions can be used to bypass a registered conversion, i.e. to (de)serialize the given type as it would be without conversion registered.
-It requires to use a `Conversion` object with an `apischema.conversions.identity` converter, and the same source type as the target type.
+Using `apischema.conversion.identity` as a dynamic conversion allows to bypass a registered conversion, i.e. to (de)serialize the given type as it would be without conversion registered.

 ```python
 {!bypass_conversions.py!}